-Mostly because its soil is unsuitable for farming, for a millennium it remained a semi-virgin woodland, so it’s the best place to get a feel for what Britain felt like before humans denuded its land.
-It’s the largest open space in London, 6,000 acres, 12 miles long by 2 1/2 miles wide, and containing a universe of diversion—650 plant species, 80 ponds where waterfowl splash, and even some 1,500 species of fungi.
-Getting lost in the wood is feasible, but not likely, since it stretches in a single direction.
-Henry VII built a timber-framed hunting lodge in 1542 that was inherited by his daughter Elizabeth and, astoundingly, still stands: Queen Elizabeth’s Hunting Lodge (reach that via the Chingford rail station).
+Mostly because its soil is unsuitable for farming, for a millennium this remained a semi-virgin woodland—it’s the best place to get a feel for what Britain was like before humans denuded its land.
+It’s the largest open space in London, 6,000 acres, 12 miles long by 2 1/2 miles wide, and it contains a universe of diversity—650 plant species, 80 ponds where waterfowl splash, and even some 1,500 species of fungi.
+Getting lost in the woods is feasible, but not likely, since it stretches in a single direction.
+Henry VII built a timberframed hunting lodge in 1542 that was inherited by his daughter Elizabeth and, astoundingly, still stands: Queen Elizabeth’s Hunting Lodge (reach that via the Chingford rail station).

 Rangers Rd., Chingford, E4

-Our Rating Hours Daily 6am–dusk, Lodge: daily 10am–5pm Transportation Tube: Snaresbrook or Wood Street.
-National rail: Chingford Phone 020/8529-6681 Prices Free Web site Epping Forest
+Our Rating Hours Daily 6am–dusk.
+Lodge: daily 10am–5pm Transportation Tube: Snaresbrook or Wood St. National Rail: Chingford Phone 020/8529-6681 Prices Free admission Web site Epping Forest

 MapRangers Rd., Chingford, E4 London

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.